dsnarne/AI-J.A.R.V.I.S.-voice-assistant/README.md

 - "Search the web for recent news about artificial intelligence."
 - "What was the recipe I saved last week for chocolate chip cookies?"

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-## Contact

-If you have any questions or suggestions, feel free to contact me at `aymenMir1001@gmail.com`.